cesardelahaza/cesardelahaza.github.io/progress.md

 * ⏳ Start with Blog:
     - Decide and implement the layout
     - Write blog about Physics Final Project (link to U.N.E.D.)
+* ⏸️ Adjust Dropdown menu from mobile users: seems a little deviated

+##### Pending

+* ⤵️ Do minor changes in Resume section
+* ⤵️ Review the About Me text
+* ⤵️ Write blog about Physics Final Project (link to U.N.E.D.)
+* ⤵️ Adjust Dropdown menu from mobile users

+### Tasks on Week 1 December, 2025

+* ✅ Do minor changes in Resume section
+    - ✅ Change some shadows... maybe it's better to see the page with less shadows
+    - ✅ Maybe add some animations in the background...
+* ✅ Review the About Me text
+* ⏸️ Write blog about Physics Final Project (link to U.N.E.D.)
+* ⏸️ Adjust Dropdown menu from mobile users